-Envisaging the future, we are confident that our investment environment is conducive to initiating projects in such vital sectors as agriculture and livestock trade, which have a direct attachment to the people.
-Moreover, our engagement in the productive sector is an appreciation of the social dynamics of the country's economy.
-We are also working on rebalancing the portfolio and will seek to reduce our holdings in the equities portfolio to reduce concentration risk.
-In addition, we actively seek to rebalance the portfolio by monetizing mature assets and redeploying proceeds.
+Initiating projects in such key sectors as agriculture and livestock trade, which touch the majority Tanzanians, is our major goal taking into account the existing conducive investment environment.
+Engagement in the productive sector will yield benefits as we appreciate the social dynamics of the country's economy.

+Moreover, we are rebalancing the portfolio and seeking to reduce our holdings in the equities portfolio to reduce concentration risk.
+We also actively seek to rebalance the portfolio by monetizing mature assets and redeploying proceeds.